RenchTG/CTF-writeups/HSCTF_10/1125899906842622/writeup.md

 * Divide b by 2
 * Divide by by 1125899906842624

 Using these 4 operations we are trying to get the number b, which starts at 1, to reach 4.
-The final and biggest obstacle is that after every one of our four operations, the result of b bitwise-and c is multiplied by 1125899906842622 and added back to b.
+The final and biggest obstacle is that after every one of our four operations, the result of b bitwise AND c is multiplied by 1125899906842622 and added back to b.
 This operation becomes very annoying as whenever b&c isn't equal to 0, b changes by an incredible amount and essentially becomes uncontrollable to be back on track to get to 4 with our limited operations.
 So, using our 4 operations we want b to reach 4 and avoid b&c equaling a nonzero number whenever possible.

 From here if done right, the problem is solvable simply using something like dfs and pruning correctly to avoid times when b&c != 0, repeating moves, etc. However, I believe there is a more elegant solution that requires an important observation that may not be immediately obvious to some.
 At first the only additional thing I could come up with is that the other number that b can be multiplied/divided by of 1125899906842624 is actually 2^50.
 So now we have b which starts at 2^0=1, we want to reach 2^2=4, we can multiply and divide by 2^1 or 2^50 however we choose.
 Breaking it into powers of two is very important in understanding what is really happening in this challenge.